mgajda/less-arbitrary/final.md

 ## Heuristics for better types

-Final touch would be to postprocess assigned type before generating it, in order to make it more resilient to common uncertainties.
+The final touch would be to postprocess assigned type before generating it, in order to make it more resilient to common uncertainties.

-Note that these assumptions my sidestep our validity criterion from initial part of the paper, however they proved to work well in practice.
+Note that these assumptions my sidestep our validity criterion from the initial part of the paper, however they proved to work well in practice.